SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 The optional `h` suffix to the compute unit count indicates high-performance (e.g. high freq or special high bandwidth gfx memory such as HBM);
 `h` can be duplicated for even higher performance.

+Example: `SCS-16V-64-500s_GNa-14h`
+This flavor has a pass-through GPU nVidia Ampere with 14 SMs and either high-bandwidth memory or specially high frequencies.
+Looking through GPU specs you could guess it's 1/4 of an A30.

 ### [OPTIONAL] Infiniband